-Argentina’s capital, Buenos Aires, is home to about three million people.
-If you count its suburbs that figure rises to fifteen million.
-These porteños, as they’re known, are world famous for the tango and, to a lesser extent, cumbia villera and national rock.
-With a vast port that has seen successive waves of immigration, the metropolis has blended the various musical influences that these new arrivals bring.
-Thus Europe, the United States, and other South American countries as well as the Caribbean are a source of inspiration for Argentine musicians.
+Buenos-Aires, the Argentine capital, is home to about three million people.
+If you add its suburbs, the figure rises to fifteen million souls.
+These porteños, as they are called, are known worldwide for tango and to a lesser extent for cumbia villera and national rock.
+A vast port that has seen successive waves of immigrants, the metropolis has managed to mix various musical influences brought by these new arrivals.
+Thus, Europe, the United States but also other South American countries and the Caribbean are a source of inspiration for Argentine musicians.

 Bizarrap, the most prominent producer of the moment, continues his fabulous success with the release of each of his "Music Sessions" during which he invites talented MCs.
 For this new episode he brought in Tiago PZK, rising star of the Argentinean reggaeton/trap scene, who demonstrates his skills in singing as well as in rap.
 It’s icing on the cake to have these two artists on a track with several rhythm changes and efficient hooks.

 The trap scene in Buenos Aires is very dynamic and regularly sees new talents emerge.
 They bring a creative and more underground touch to a current of rap that has become very mainstream.
 Among these young artists worth mentioning are LARA91K on the dreamy "Me Perdí", Dillom with a pen as original as ever on "La Primera" and Taichu who at the age of twenty already has an impressive flow.